luizribeiro/capsa/docs/design/01-capsa-sandbox.md

 }

 /// What to run as the main process in the sandbox.
+/// One of these MUST be specified - enforced by typestate.
 #[derive(Debug, Clone)]
 pub enum MainProcess {
-    /// No main process specified - init spawns a default shell Default,
     /// Run a specific binary
     Run { path: String, args: Vec<String> },
     /// Run an OCI container